Business Name Availability: Everything You Need to Know

 A necessary step in your search is to explore the fictional title database that's stored by your county or state authorities.
 This is an essential subsequent step to take after utilizing a web-based search engine.
 Many small companies register a fictitious enterprise title without ever registering it as a trademark or placing it online.

 If you need help with securing a name for your business, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.